 Checkout a preview of my soon to be released memoir about founding GrubHub.

-The book should hit bookshelves in early 2022.
+The book will hit bookshelves in 2022.
 Subscribe to my publishing updates to follow the journey and you’ll see the inside scoop and also get a preorder link when available, I’ll also share with you my adventures and thoughts around startups and ethics.